ddobrin/native-spring-on-k8s-with-graalvm-workshop/best-practices/troubleshooting/README.md

 	at com.example.demo.Initializer.onApplicationEvent(DemoApplication.java:90) ~[com.example.demo.DemoApplication:na]
 ```

-In this case, it indicates that a class could not be found, therefore we have to add a `@ReflectionHint` for the missing class or manually change the configuration in `reflection-proxy.json`:
+In this case, the Spring AOT plugin indicates that a class could not be found, therefore we have to add a `@ReflectionHint` for the missing class or manually change the configuration in `reflection-proxy.json`:
 ```java
 @ProxyHint(typeNames = {
 		"com.example.demo.Bear",